 The demand for trade with the east was limitless in European society.
 Luxury goods from South and East Asia were always among the most sought-after commodities in Europe, stretching all the way back to Roman times.
 Spices were worth far more than their weight in gold, and Chinese goods like porcelain were also highly prized.
 Enterprising merchants who were able to position themselves somewhere along the Indian Ocean trade routes or the famous Silk Road between Europe and China stood to make a fortune, but the distances covered were so vast that it was very difficult and perilous to take part in mercantile ventures.
-Thus,
+Thus, Isabella of Spain was not alone in funding explorers who sought to reach the east via easier routes when she supplied Columbus with his ships and sailors.

-362 | READING: EUROPEAN EXPLORATION AND CONQUEST
+318 | READING: EUROPEAN EXPLORATION AND CONQUEST